dimasjackson/dimasjackson.github.io/index.md

-# Welcome to portfolio!
+# "Tools don't solve problems"

 ## About Me
 <div style="text-align: justify">
 Hello there!
 As a Data Engineer at @Mackenzie and a PhD student at São Paulo State University, I specialize in leveraging cutting-edge technologies to drive innovative solutions in data processing, management and storage!
-Developing ETL robust pipelines, improve large data load performance and enhance data governance and quality are some of my abilities.
-Check out some projects I participate:
+Developing robust ETL pipelines, improving data load performance and the strategic application of Large Language Models, such as Chat GPT, within the business realm, are some of my abilities.
+Check out some projects I participated!
 </div>

 ## Projects